jzerbe/jzerbe.github.com/_posts/2014-05-03-canyonlands-national-park-2.md

 ###False Kiva
-I had seen this on [EveryTrail](http://www.everytrail.com/guide/false-kiva-hike), and heard about it from a coworker as a great off-the-beaten-path trail to do.
+I had seen this on [EveryTrail](http://www.everytrail.com/guide/false-kiva-hike), and heard about it from a coworker as a great off-the-beaten-trail to do.
 Once you find the trail it is really hard to get lost.
 Follow the footprints on the wash and the cairns on the rocks.
 You end up under the mesa looking out toward the _Green River_ basin; respect the Native American artifacts.